Surrogate Modeling via Factorization Machine and Ising Model with Enhanced Higher-Order Interaction Learning: QUBO

 In practice, rare problem is inherent of QUBO form.
-The variables may be continuous, the interactions may be of high order, and the problem may be with many constraints.
-In all cases, we can reduce the problems to QUBO form with the cost of either introduce additional slack binary variables or adding penalty terms to the objective function.
+The variables may be continuous, the interactions may be of higher order, and the problem may be with many constraints.
+In all cases, we can reduce the problems to QUBO form with the cost of either slack binary variables or adding penalty terms to the objective function.
 We show how to do this below.

-\emph{Non-binary variables} -- Continuous or integer-valued variables can be directly encoded using binary representations.
-One common approach is to express a variable $z$ as a weighted sum of binary variables:
+\emph{Nonbinary variables} Continuous or integer-valued variables can be directly encoded using binary representations.
+One common approach is to express a variable $z$ as a weighted sum of binary variables

-where $x_i\in \{0, 1\}$ are the binary variables, $p$ and $q$ are non-negative integers that determine the precision and range of the representation.
+where $x_i\in \{0, 1\}$ are the binary variables, and $p$ and $q$ are non-negative integers that determine the precision and range of the representation.
 This encoding allows real or integer variables to be expressed in terms of binary variables suitable for QUBO or Ising formulations.

-\emph{Constraints} -- Constraints divide the solution space into two parts: the feasible region, where all constraints are satisfied, and the infeasible region, where at least one constraint is violated.
+\emph{Constraints} Constraints divide the solution space into two parts: the feasible region, where all constraints are satisfied, and the infeasible region, where at least one constraint is violated.
 To ensure that the optimization variables remain within the feasible region, penalty terms are typically added to the objective function.
-These penalty terms must satisfy the following condition: they are positive in the infeasible region and vanish in the feasible region.
+These penalty terms must satisfy the following condition: They are positive in the infeasible region and vanish in the feasible region.
 Let the original objective function be $q(x)$ and let the (equality) constraint be $f(x)=b$.
-Then, the modified QUBO objective function becomes:
+Then, the modified QUBO objective function becomes

 where $p(x)$ is the penalty function and $\lambda$ is a positive weight that controls the strength of the constraint enforcement.